-- 1. With the machine power OFF, pour 1/2 quart of RV-type antifreeze into the washer drum. - 2.
+- 1. With the machine power OFF, pour 1/2 quart of RV antifreeze into the washer drum. - 2.
 Close the door.
 Advance the Program Selector knob to a SPIN position. - 3.
 Press ON/OFF Button (IN).
 Wait 1-2 minutes. - 4.
 Press ON/OFF Button (OUT).
-Unplug the washer/dryer from the electrical outlet (or disconnect power).
+Unplug the Washer/Dryer from the electrical outlet (or disconnect power).

 - 5. Turn the water supply faucets OFF.

 Disconnect the inlet hoses from the faucets.

 Drain any remaining water from the hoses.

 - 6. Washer/Dryer is now winterized.

-- 7. Go back to step 9 of "Blow-Out Procedure".

-Method 2 - Adding RV Antifreeze
+Method 2 - Fill with RV Antifreeze

-If you are currently pumping RV antifreeze through the fresh water system, follow these steps to winterize:
+If you have decided to fill the waterlines with RV antifreeze, follow these steps to winterize your Washer/Dryer:

 - 1. With the machine power OFF, turn the WASH TEMP knob to HOT. - 2.
 Advance the Program Selector knob to REGULAR in Cotton Heavy Duty. - 3.
 Press the ON/OFF button (IN) and let the machine fill until antifreeze is in the drum. - 4.
 Advance Program Selector to a RESET.
-Wait 5 seconds (Status/Door Lock LED will blink). - 5.
-Advance Program Selector to a SPIN position.
+Wait 5 seconds (Status/Door Lock LED will blink). - Advance Program Selector to a SPIN position.
 Let the antifreeze drain from the drum. - 6.
 Advance Program Selector to RESET.
 Wait 5 seconds (Status/Door Lock LED will blink). - 7.
-Turn the WASH TEMP knob to COLD. - 8.
-Advance the Program Selector knob to REGULAR in Cotton Heavy Duty. - 9.
-Let the machine fill until you see antifreeze in the drum. - 10.
-Advance the Program Selector knob to RESET.
-Wait 5 seconds (Status/Door Lock LED will blink). - 11.
-Advance the Program Selector knob to SPIN.
-Let the antifreeze drain from the drum. - 12.
-Press the ON/OFF button (OUT). - 13.
-Washer/Dryer is now winterized. - 14.
-Go back to step 9 of "Blow-Out Procedure".
+Press the ON/OFF button (OUT). - 8.
+Turn the WASH TEMP knob to COLD. - 9.
+Repeat Steps 2 through 7. - 10.
+Washer/Dryer is now winterized.